HossainRafi/ReactLanding/README.md

 - React Icons

 <p>
-This is a landing page website design using React and Tailwind CSS
+This is a landing page website design using React and Tailwind CSS.
+This site is fully responsive for every type of devices.
 </p>